Stronger economy increases Iran’s gold demand

-Bloomberg said in a report that Iran’s demand for the precious metal in the first three months this year rose by 27 percent from a year earlier to 12.9 metric tons, according to presstv.ir.
+Bloomberg said in a report that Iran’s demand for the precious metal in the first three months this year rose by 27 percent from a year earlier, to 12.9 metric tons.

 The report quoted a statement by the World Gold Council that Iran’s gold bar and coin demand was 3.7 tons, stressing that the figure was the highest for the region.
 The country’s sales of gold, it added, stood at 0.3 ton.